contentReady to start your very first niche website? Follow along and build it the right way.

 3. Selling products and services

-The most commons ones include using Google Adsense ads, Amazon affiliate links, and affiliate links from other websites that are relevant to your site’s niche.
+The most commons ones include using display ad networks, Amazon affiliate links, and affiliate links from other websites that are relevant to your site’s niche.

 My personal favourites are Adsense, and selling your own ebooks and courses.